Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Summary and conclusions

 \section{Summary and conclusions}

-We give a detailed study the asymptotic behavior of the adaptive Lasso estimator with partial consistent tuning in a low-dimensional linear regression model.
+We give a detailed study of the asymptotic behavior of the adaptive Lasso estimator with partially consistent and partial tuning in a low-dimensional linear regression model in terms of consistency and distributional properties.
 We do so within a framework that takes into account the non-uniform behavior of the estimator, non-trivially generalizing results from \cite{PoetscherSchneider09} that were derived for the case of orthogonal regressors.
-We use these distributional results to show that valid confidence regions based on the estimator can essentially only have asymptotic coverage equal to 0 or to 1, a fact that has been observed before for the one-dimensional case in \cite{PoetscherSchneider10}.
-We illustrate the shape of these regions and demonstrate the effect of componentwise tuning at different rates as well as the implications of partial tuning on the confidence set.
+We also demonstrate and formalize what these distributional results imply for valid confidence regions, namely that there exists a ``benchmark'' set $\M$, such that open supersets have asymptotic coverage equal to 1, whereas ``slightly smaller'' sets exhibit 0 uniform coverage in the limit.
+The reason for this phenomenon lies in the different rates of the bias component and the stochastic component of the estimator.
+A similar effect has been observed before for the one-dimensional case in \cite{PoetscherSchneider10}.
+We illustrate the shape of $\M$ and demonstrate the effect of componentwise tuning at different rates, as well as the implications of partial tuning on the confidence set.